Phase structure of the one-dimensional $\mathbb{Z}_2$ lattice gauge theory with second nearest-neighbor interactions: Conclusions

+In conclusion, the convergence of Rydberg‑atom arrays for simulating $\mathbb{Z}_2$ gauge theories \cite{Surace2020} ensures that the phase structure reported in this work is within the reach of current experimental resolution.
+These platforms provide a robust framework for investigating the stability of the COI phase and the modified confinement scales arising from second‑neighbor couplings.

-In conclusion, this work not only extends the known phase landscape of 1D $\mathbb{Z}_2$ LGT models but also provides fundamental insights into the intricate interplay between gauge fields, confinement mechanisms, and extended interactions.
+In summary, this work not only extends the known phase landscape of 1D $\mathbb{Z}_2$ LGT models but also provides fundamental insights into the intricate interplay between gauge fields, confinement mechanisms, and extended interactions.